zubairaziz/SilverStripeDemo/README.md

 -   I don't know what `phpcs.xml.dist` is exactly for.
 I left it in the repo, the only changes I made is to add `node_modules` to list of excludes.

 -   I decided not to include webpack and babel in this project as I know I'm not using a lot of JavaScript and don't want to spend the time messing with webpack configs.

+-   I also exported and included my database for this project.
+I don't know how necessary that is.